maxpou/maxpou.fr/src/content/blog/2018/2018-12-13-scaling-vue-app/scaling-vue-app.md

 - Pages: High priority, hard to do.
 You probably gonna have to mock api/browser parts.
 - Routes: Usually bugs aren't here.
 Leave it for E2E tests.
 - Services:
-  - api interface: I personnally don't test this part (90% of the code is mocked).
+  - api interface: I personally don't test this part (90% of the code is mocked).
   - helpers/dataFormaters: High priority, easy to do.
 Usually, the easiest tests to do in your app!
 - Store: The hardest part to test.
 You can test it via integration tests.
 Testing action, getter and initial state separately is useless.